dgraph-io/dgraph-docs/content/dgraph_overview.md

 ### Get started with hosted Dgraph

-You can get started using Slash GraphQL today with a free trial [Try Slash GraphQL](https://slash.dgraph.io/).
+You can [get started using Slash GraphQL today](https://slash.dgraph.io) with a free trial.
 To use Dgraph Cloud, visit the [Dgraph Pricing Page](https://dgraph.io/pricing) to get an estimate or contact us.